 Grilled meat is a classic choice, but don’t stop there!
 Grilled fish is a great option too!

-Swordfish steaks have a firm, meaty texture that won’t fall apart on the grates.
+Similar to tuna steaks, swordfish steaks have a firm, meaty texture that won’t fall apart on the grates.

 Why you’ll love this recipe:

 If you love easy recipes with bold flavors, this swordfish steak recipe is for you!

 - Buttery, flaky white fish that’s perfectly cooked

 - A punchy basil, lime marinade for the best flavor

 - Perfect for a busy weeknight